 After winding so many power and output transformers and chokes

 one has failed, so I have never needed to repair any of my work.

 Much time has been spent on making the iron cored items in these

-polyurethane two part varnish generously applied to windings as
+polyurethane two pack varnish generously applied to windings as

-transformer was wound.
-It is potted in a zinc plated sheet steel
+The completed OPT was potted in a zinc plated sheet steel pot and